+The Council will also take into account whether the applicant or any member of the household has been served with a Community Protection Notice under the Anti-Social Behaviour, Crime and Policing Act 2014.
 Each application will be considered on its own merits, but where the Council is satisfied that these conditions apply, the applicant will not qualify to join the housing register.
-The Council will also take into account whether the applicant or any member of the household has been served with a Community Protection Notice under the Anti-Social Behaviour, Crime and Policing Act 2014.

-Where the Council has reason to believe that unacceptable behaviour is due to a physical, mental or learning disability, the person will not be determined as not qualifying without first considering whether they would be able to maintain a tenancy satisfactorily with appropriate care and support.
-In such cases the Council will consult as appropriate with any relevant agencies, including Adult Social Care and Children's Services, the Council's independent Medical Adviser and local providers of support services.
+Where the Council has reason to believe that unacceptable behaviour is due to a physical, mental, or learning disability, the person will not be determined as not qualifying without first considering whether they would be able to maintain a tenancy satisfactorily with appropriate care and support.
+In such cases the Council will consult as appropriate with any relevant agencies, including Adult Social Care, Community Mental Health Recovery Services, Children's Services, the Council's independent Medical Adviser and local providers of support services.